dotnet/csharpstandard/standard/types.md

 - A variable of any reference type is nullable, so that variable may be initialized with, or assigned a value of, `null`.
 - No warning shall be generated when a variable of a reference type that possibly has the null value, is dereferenced.
 - For any reference type `T`, the annotation `?` in `T?` is ignored, as `T` is already a nullable type.
-An informational message shall be generated to that effect.
+An informational message should be generated to that effect.
   > *Note*: This message is characterized as “informational” rather than “warning,” so as not to confuse it with the state of the nullable warning context, which is unrelated.  *end note*
 - The null-forgiving operator `!` is ignored.